bml-research/data_analysis_bml/excel/excel_02_data_import.md

 Another level where you can set the decimal separator is in Excel.
 In `File > Options > Advanced` you can set the decimal separator.
-You can either set it to `Use system seperators` or choose your own.
+You can either set it to `Use system separators` or choose your own.

 ![decimal separator](./pics_02_data_import/03.png)
 *<sub>Figure 3: Change the decimal separator in Excel.</sub>*